PolyConf: Unlocking Polymer Conformation Generation through Hierarchical Generative Models: Introduction

 \section{Introduction}

-Polymers, macromolecules formed by covalent bonding of numerous identical or similar monomers, have already become indispensable to modern life~\cite{audus2017polymer, kuenneth2023polybert}.
-For example, polyethylene and polypropylene serve as lightweight packaging materials, while polystyrene and polycarbonate find applications in electronics due to their robustness and flexibility~\cite{chen2021polymer, xu2023transpolymer}.
+Polymers, the macromolecules formed by covalent bonding of numerous identical or similar monomers, have already become indispensable to modern life~\cite{audus2017polymer, kuenneth2023polybert}.
+For example, polyethylene and polypropylene are used as durable and lightweight packaging materials, while polystyrene and polycarbonate find applications in electronics for their robustness and flexibility~\cite{chen2021polymer, xu2023transpolymer}.
 The vast chemical space of polymers represents the art of molecular condensation that transforms simple building blocks into functional materials.
-In this context, the generation of polymer conformations serves as a fundamental starting point for simulations, where deep learning models can leverage 2D polymer graphs to predict 3D structures, a crucial step in studying and predicting various polymer properties~\cite{kremer1990molecular, nakano2001synthetic}.
+In this context, polymer conformation generation~\footnote{This work mainly focuses on generating conformations of linear homopolymers, as modeling copolymers and blends involves complexities beyond data modeling.}, where various deep generative models can be used to obtain the stable 3D polymer structures conditioned on the corresponding 2D polymer graph~\cite{hoseini2021generative, baillif2023deep}, serves as a fundamental starting point for simulations—a crucial step in studying polymer properties~\cite{kremer1990molecular, nakano2001synthetic}.